briansemrau/briansemrau.github.io/content/blog/ghost-collisions/index.md

 We disable contacts that meet all of the following criteria:
 1. The contact normal opposes the player's velocity (which may cause the player to get caught)
-2. Face-face collision (which has two contact manifold points, so we can calculate contact "area")
+2. It is a face-face collision (which has two contact manifold points, so we can calculate the contact "area")
-3. The contact area is very small (short distance between manifold points)
+3. The calculated contact area is very small

 <!-- This is what contact manifold points and "contact area" look like in Box2D:\ -->
 ![image of contact area manifold points](images/contactarea.svg) &nbsp; &nbsp; &nbsp; &nbsp; ![image 2 of contact area manifold points](images/contactarea2.svg)